Jiddu Krishnamurti | Choiceless Awareness and Total Attentiveness

 And of course, we can and should approach the intellectual limits of what is possible to convey or know.
 It’s a good thing to toss and turn things — all conceptual things anyway — relentlessly.
 It keeps us sharp, critical, and can bring us to clear discernment.

-But in the end, this thing we like to call Radical Transformation, Enlightenment or Insight, or whatever we like to call it, doesn’t seem to be something we can transfer intellectually or logically — if at all.
+But in the end, this thing we tend to call Radical Transformation, Spiritual Enlightenment, or Divine Insight, or whatever we like to call it, doesn’t seem to be something we can transfer intellectually or logically — if at all.